aldofebriii/akbi-automation/README.md

   <footer>Made with ❤️ By Aldo</footer>

   <p>Also thank you for the support : Marsel Juliandes, Khansa Salsabila, Erika, Parjo Ian, Kevin Robert</p>
+  <p>Also thank you for the support : Muhinda Y. Arinda Barana D. dan F. Choirin Nisa</p>